apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Three US troops killed in drone attack in Jordan, more than 30 injured**
+**Protesters hurl soup at the ‘Mona Lisa’ in Paris**

-You can read more about it [here](https://www.cnn.com/2024/01/28/politics/us-troops-drone-attack-jordan/index.html).
+You can read more about it [here](https://www.cnn.com/2024/01/28/europe/soup-thrown-mona-lisa-louvre-paris-intl/index.html).

 ## Requirements
 - Python 3.8